I beg to move,

 Rail connectivity needs to be improved across the country.
 The hon.
 Gentleman mentioned the need to improve the network’s main arteries and branch lines, and to move the emphasis away from motorways and car-dependent development.
 That is a huge problem across much of England, particularly in densely populated counties such as those in the midlands and central southern England, where I come from.

 I commend the desire of the hon.
 Gentleman’s local council to reduce bus fares and to provide a more rational system via enhanced partnerships.
-I gently suggest to him and to the hon.
-Member for Stoke-on-Trent Central (Jo Gideon) to talk with colleagues in other urban areas, particularly Reading and Nottingham, which still have municipal bus companies—it is a national model with huge benefits.
+I gently suggest that he and the hon.
+Member for Stoke-on-Trent Central (Jo Gideon) talk with colleagues in other urban areas, particularly Reading and Nottingham, which still have municipal bus companies—it is a national model with huge benefits.
 A number of other authorities follow the model, and I should add that some of them are under the control of political parties other than the Labour party.
 Low-cost tickets, greater frequency and bus-priority measures are all wise and sensible choices that, when implemented on a bigger scale, will hugely benefit residents across the country.

 The right hon.
 Member for Staffordshire Moorlands (Karen Bradley) and the hon.
 Member for Newcastle-under-Lyme (Aaron Bell) articulated the rural issues very well.
 Market towns and rural areas suffer from a lack of connectivity.
 I can quite imagine, having been to Alton Towers and the Peak District—it was very enjoyable and absolutely beautiful—the problems faced by residents in those parts of Staffordshire given the lack of connectivity.
 Local tourism is welcome, but it places pressure on local services, which makes it harder for local people to get to where they need to go.